The best point and shoot camera in 2024: easy to use cameras to fit every pocket

 -

-No wi-fi or Bluetooth
+No Wi-Fi or Bluetooth

 There are very few manufacturers left making really affordable point-and-shoot cameras - but Kodak is the exception, with a range of compact models at every price point.
 The FZ55 is about the cheapest available - and a fraction of the cost of most of the other models in this guide.
-So we didn't expect miracles - and we didn't see any.
-However, at the price the photos are more than acceptable.
-And the key attraction is that this has a built-in 5x motorized zoom - so has more telephoto firepower than you can get from a budget camera phone, for less money.

-We also felt that this camera offers a good helping of retro charm - giving us fond memories of pocket cameras that were popular at the start of the digital imaging revolution around 20 years ago.
+We also feel that this camera offers a good helping of retro charm - giving us fond memories of pocket cameras that were popular at the start of the digital imaging revolution around 20 years ago.

 Best point and shoot camera for video recording